-For the best views of the city and easiest route to the castle, take the funicular railway that set off on its first journey back in 1890.
+For the best views of the city and the easiest route to the castle, take the funicular railway that set off on its first journey back in 1890.
 The historic funicular connects four stations in Heidelberg – hop off at the new funicular for the final ride to the castle.

 If you’re looking for a fairytale castle experience, look no further than Hohenzollern Castle in Germany.

-Nestled in the picturesque Swabian Alps of Baden-Württemberg, the castle dates back to the 11th century and was the seat of the Brandenburg-Prussian rulers, Prussian kings and Germany’s kaisers, making it the seat of one of Europe’s most powerful ruling families.
+Nestled in the picturesque Swabian Alps of Baden-Württemberg, the castle dates back to the 11th century and was the seat of the Brandenburg-Prussian rulers, Prussian kings, and Germany’s kaisers, making it the seat of one of Europe’s most powerful ruling families.

 The castle is situated on a mountaintop and can be accessed via a footpath or a shuttle bus.
 Once you reach the top, you’ll be greeted by breathtaking views of the surrounding countryside.

-There are always lots of events going on in and around the castle, and in winter, one of the best German christmas markets is held here in the courtyard.
+There are always lots of events going on in and around the castle, and in winter, one of the best German Christmas markets is held here in the courtyard.

 If you’re looking for a truly magical castle experience, Burg Hohenzollern is definitely worth a visit.

 The gothic revival Lichtenstein Castle is a magical place located in Germany.
-The castle looks like it is straight out of a medieval fairytale, perched impossibly on a rocky crag, with its round tower, steep walls, moat and drawbridge.
+The castle looks like it is straight out of a medieval fairytale, perched impossibly on a rocky crag, with its round tower, steep walls, moat, and drawbridge.